adam-nnl/owb-bot/README.md

 - `src/ears.js` uses botkit to listen/interact with slack
 - the `!TRAIN` keyword initiates training mode via `src/train.js` to add a new skill to `custom-phrases.json` and a js code stub in the skills folder
 - `src/brain.js` uses the natural NLP package to recognize defined skill keywords and execute the coresponding skill js file
+- new git functionality allows for backup and code editing via github